Date of Degree

 Copyright 2013 Samuel Alexander Taylor

 Taylor, Samuel Alexander.
 "The Problem of Easy Justification: An Investigation of Evidence, Justification, and Reliability."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.